 Understanding the PRK Procedure

-The PRK technique differs from LASIK in that, before applying the laser to reshape the cornea, the top layer of cells on the cornea (epithelium) is removed.
-Once these cells have been removed, the laser vision correction process is performed to change the cornea to the desired shape.
-A medication is then applied to the cornea and is designed to reduce the chance of after-effects, like corneal haze which creates a cloudy appearance.
-The medication is then rinsed away with a saline solution, and a contact lens is placed to serve as a temporary covering while you heal.
-The contact lens will stay in the eye continuously until the epithelial layer grows back over the cornea, which typically occurs within three to five days of your procedure.
+The PRK technique differs from LASIK in that, before applying the laser to reshape the cornea, Dr. Will removes the top layer of cells on the cornea, called the epithelium.
+Having completed this step, he performs the laser vision correction process to change the cornea to the desired shape.
+Dr. Will then applies a medication to the cornea and to reduce the chance of after-effects, such as corneal haze which creates a cloudy appearance.
+Finally, we rinse the medication away with a saline solution, and place a contact lens in the eye to serve as a temporary covering while you heal.
+You’ll need to keep the contact lens in your eye continuously until the epithelial layer grows back over the cornea, which typically occurs within three to five days of your procedure.

-From a quality-of-vision perspective, there is no fundamental difference in the results delivered by LASIK or PRK.
+From a quality-of-vision perspective, there is no fundamental difference in the results delivered by LASIK vs. PRK.
 LASIK is not superior to PRK or vice versa.
-Like LASIK, PRK is used to correct errors in refraction such as nearsightedness, farsightedness, and astigmatism.
+Like LASIK, the goal of PRK is to correct errors in refraction such as nearsightedness, farsightedness, and astigmatism.
 With advanced excimer lasers, like theJohnson and Johnson Vision –VISX Star S4 IR, it is also easy to use PRK to perform Wavefront-guided treatments directed at correcting both simple and complex vision abnormalities.

-Your PRK procedure can be completed in as few as 15 minutes if both eyes are being treated – even less if only one eye is being targeted.
+Dr. Will can complete your PRK procedure in as few as 15 minutes if he is treating both eyes – even less if you are only having one eye targeted.

-During the healing phase, the patient applies anti-inflammatory, antibiotic, and lubricating drops into the eyes.
-Patients are frequently sent home with medication to help with sleep and improve comfort for the first few days postoperatively.
-Dr. Will ensures you have complete instructions for what to expect immediately after your procedure and in the proceeding days and weeks as healing progresses.
-Patients are asked to wear the contact lens placed after surgery until Dr. Will clears them to remove it.
+During the healing phase, you will need to be diligent about applying anti-inflammatory, antibiotic, and lubricating drops into your eyes.
+We frequently send our patients home with medication to help with sleep and improve comfort for the first few days postoperatively.
+Dr. Will ensures you have complete instructions for what to expect immediately after your procedure and in the following days and weeks as healing progresses.
+We will ask you to wear the contact lenses placed after surgery until Dr. Will approves you to remove them.
 Your vision will be blurry for several weeks before it begins to clear.
 Ultimately, the quality of vision will be indistinguishable from LASIK.